greenfrogee/All-Advancements-Practice/README.md

     - Practice launching a shulker across the End to a gateway!
   - Crafting
     - Speed craft various items used thoughout the run!

+  ## Installation:
+  - Download the folder and move it to your .minecraft/saves folder.
+If you don't know where this is located, enter `%appdata%` in the search bar, hit enter, open the folder `.minecraft`, and then open the folder `saves`
+  - In that folder, right click `All Advancements Practice x.x.x.zip` and select `Extract All`
+  - After it finishes extracting, open the newly created folder, and drag the folder named `All Advancements Practice x.x.x` into the saves folder
+  - Once finished, the zip folder and empty folder can be deleted
+  - *If the world isn't showing up in game, double check that the folder structure is `All Advancements Practice/saves` and NOT `All Advancements Practice/All Advancements Practice/saves`.*